 It’s worth noting that the speed at which photos can be read from the card also depends upon the device doing the reading.
 Some card readers have a slower read speed than the card itself.

-Confusingly, there are different scales of speed which manufacturers use to describe how fast photos can be stored and retrieved from their memory cards.
+Confusingly, there are different scales of speed that manufacturers use to describe how fast photos can be stored and retrieved from their memory cards.
 So, now we’ll look at how to identify the speed of a memory card, and which speeds are most relevant to your photography needs.

 Data Transfer Rate In MB/s